eukestad/Pymaceuticals-Capomulin-Review/README.md

-# Review of Capomulin treatment regimen for Pymaceuticals
+# Review of Capomulin Treatment Regimen for Pymaceuticals

 ## Summary
 This project reviews the Capomulin treatment regimen for squamous cell carcinoma (SCC) as compared to other treatment regimens for Pymaceuticals.